CanC-Code/YK/content/index.md

 ## Ready to Get Started?

-Whether you require a rigorously scheduled seasonal maintenance route or a massive one-off estate restoration project to prepare a property for market, we possess the equipment, expertise, and operational bandwidth to completely accommodate your property's precise needs.
+Whether you require scheduled seasonal maintenance or a one-off estate restoration project, we possess the equipment and expertise to accommodate your property's needs.

-*   Explore all of our highly detailed service categories on the [Our Services](/services/) overview page.
+*   Explore all of our detailed service categories on the [Our Services](/services/) overview page.
 *   Confirm our logistical reach and regional service limits on our interactive [Service Area](/area/) map page.
-*   For specific logistical questions or to request a custom commercial or residential property estimate, please visit our [Contact Us](/contact/) page directly.
+*   For specific questions or to request a custom property estimate, please visit our [Contact Us](/contact/) page.